Yash2204V/netflix-UI/README.md

 # netflix-UI
  Netflix UI Using HTML and CSS.
-This is the first website clone that I made; it's not responsive at this point.
-Working on my weak points:)